tommyettinger/anim8-gdx/README.md

 for PixmapIO.PNG, and does tend to be faster than it as well. **None of the "Fast" image writers support flipping an image vertically**, but all the non-"Fast" writers do support this; this may affect your choice.

+If you are writing an image with a palette, such as a GIF or an indexed-mode PNG (called PNG8 here), the palette is limited to using at most 255 opaque colors, plus one fully-transparent color.
+To adequately reduce an image to a smaller palette, the general technique is to choose or generate a fitting palette, then to *dither* the image to break up solid blocks of one color, and try to maintain or suggest any subtle gradients that were present before reduction.
+To choose an existing palette, you use `PaletteReducer`'s `exact()` method, which takes an int array or similar collection of RGBA8888 colors.
+You might want to get a small palette from [LoSpec](https://lospec.com/palette-list), for example.
+To generate a palette that fits an existing image (or group of images), you use `PaletteReducer`'s `analyze()` method, which takes a `Pixmap`, plus optionally a color threshold and a color count (most usage only needs a count of 256, but the threshold can vary based on the image or images).
+Calling `analyze()` isn't incredibly fast, and it can take the bulk of the time spent making an animated GIF if each frame has its own palette.
+Analyzing just once is sufficient for many uses, though, and as long as the threshold is right, it can produce a nicely-fitting palette.
+Once you have called `exact()` or `analyze()`, you can use the `PaletteReducer` in a `PNG8` or in an `AnimatedGif`, or on its own if you just want to color-reduce `Pixmap`s.
+There are also two variants; `FastPalette`, which is like PaletteReducer but is not compatible with GWT because it uses a different way of scanning through the input image, and `QualityPalette`, which is also like PaletteReducer but uses a typically-higher-quality color difference calculation that is also slower.
+There's more on this topic later, since this is a major focus of the library.

 # Install

 A typical Gradle dependency on anim8 looks like this (in the core module's dependencies for a typical libGDX project):